sofiayem/rtd-doc-tests/docs/source/index.rst

 Welcome to Insolar documentation.

-Explore Insolar technologies and MainNet API reference or learn how to swap INS for XNS.
+Explore Insolar technologies and MainNet API reference, run Insolar locally, or learn how to swap INS to XNS.

 .. _quick_start: